 A white wine grape, the Traminette, a hybrid of the Gewurtraminer grape, roduces a spicy and fruity wine.
 Low acidity and a sweet fruit after taste makes this wine one of Rose Hill's favorite.

-A French hybrid, very resistant to cold, this white wine grape buds and ripens early in the season.
+An American variety, very resistant to cold, this white wine grape buds and ripens early in the season.
 Crisp and dry, the wine has the flavor of citrus fruits.

 Also known as Cynthiana, these "jewels of the vine" create a deep red dry wine.
 The vines grow well on the ridge of Rose Hill Farm